rachel-moonrocks/blog-site-2/content/blog/2017-03-31-var-vs-let/index.md

 // 1
 // 2
 ```
+When we use *var* to declare variables, we need to enclose function calls in an *IIFE*.
+This closure allows us to maintain access to the changing variable i on each iteration of the loop when the function is finally invoked.
-when we use *let* , since the variable is scoped to the block, we no longer have to enclose it in a function to make sure that we keep the correct variable reference.
+When we use *let* , since the variable is scoped to the block, we no longer have to enclose it in a function to make sure that we keep the correct variable reference.
 ```
 for (let i=0; i < 3; i++){
   setTimeout(function(){